-For this work a part of each one of the sones is transformed in its rhythm or intervals to put them in melodies or in lines for the bass that have been harmonized in a different way while interacting with themes created especially for this work.
-The title that in Nahuat means marrying, also serves as a reference from the union between the traditional themes used and the composer’s own musical language.
+For this work, a part of each one of the sones is transformed in its rhythm or intervals to put them in melodies or in lines for the bass that have been harmonized in a different way while interacting with themes created especially for this work.
+The title that in Nahuat means to marry, also serves as a reference from the union between the traditional themes used and the composer’s own musical language.

-Munamiktia (Marrying) was written for the Salvadoran Composers Competition of the Pan American Symphony Orchestra (PASO) in Washington, DC.
-Given its originality, the Jury decided after long deliberation to award it second place and the World Premiere will take place during their 21/22 season after PASO resumes activities due to COVID.
+Munamiktia (To marry) was written for the Salvadoran Composers Competition organized by the Pan American Symphony Orchestra (PASO) in Washington, DC.
+Given its originality, the Jury decided after a long deliberation to award it second place and the World Premiere will take place during their 21/22 season after PASO resumes activities due to COVID.

 Upcoming World Premiere